 Veneer – is a thin layer of wood or plastic sometimes used when making a guitar.

 Voicing – an arrangement of the member notes of a chord.
 The voicing is always given from the lowest note to the highest.

-Voice – when a classical or fingerstyle piece is written in standard notation it may contain one or more “voices” all on the same staff.
-There will be a melody voice, possibly a separate bass voice and an infill voice.
-What this means is that each voice may appear on the same staff but each voice will conform to the time signature and should be treated separately.
+Voice – finger-picked guitar music will usually have a melody line, a bass line and some infill twiddles.
+Each of these is called a voice.
+They may appear on the same staff but each voice will conform to the time signature and should be treated separately.

-Vibrato – a left hand technique where a fretting finger is moved slightly several times in succession whilst still pressed down to produce a quavering sound by slightly altering the pitch higher and lower.
+Vibrato is a left hand technique which produces a quavering sound.
+The fretting finger is moved slightly several times in succession whilst still pressed down.
+This makes the pitch fractionally higher and lower producing the vibrato.

 Waist – the narrowest part of the guitar body.

-Whammy Bar – is a lever found on some electric guitars used to stretch or relax a string by altering it’s tension producing a temporary rise or fall in the pitch.
+Whammy Bar – is a lever on some electric guitars which stretches or relaxes a string.
+It alters the tension producing a temporary rise or fall in the pitch.

 Whole Note Rest – a rest equivalent to a whole note in duration.

 Woodshedding – is a slang term for practising.